Orange-OpenSource/ns-O-RAN-flexric/README.md

 2. Update the RC ASN and model to RC v1.03

-### 4.3 Energy Saving (ES) xApp operation (ongoing)
+### 4.3 Energy Saving under Cell Utilization (ES) xApp operation

 1. Support for Standardized ES xApp, specifically addressing **Use Case 21** and **Sub-use Case 4.21.3.1**: *Carrier and Cell Switch On/Off* in [O-RAN Use Cases Detailed Specification 15.0](https://specifications.o-ran.org/download?id=712).

-2. The operation sequence of the ES xApp is illustrated in the following diagram:
+2.The logic of the ES xApp is based of observing PRB usage for each cell.
+The operation sequence of the ES xApp is illustrated in the following diagram:

 ![ns-O-RAN](fig/9.png)

 ### 4.4 New ns-3 features